Table of Contents

 You should always read the label that’s on the tin, but what I’m going to tell you is a mix that I use.

-You still have to read bottles, but the purpose of this is to show you how I do it and how simple it is.
+You still have to read what’s on the tin for what you’re spraying, but the purpose of this is to show you how I do it and how simple it is.

-So to make this easy what I’m going to show you is the amount you’re going to mix up to make one gallon of Final Solution.
+So to make this easy what I’m going to show you is the amount you’re going to mix up to make one gallon of Final Solution which will get you around 1,000 square feet of treatment.

 So step one is the tenacity herbicide and the amount you will need for one gallon of the final solution is going to be 1/2 teaspoon of tenacity.